eric565648/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 * **Checkpoint 3**:
 There should be a popup window displaying the realtime image from webcam.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.
+#Eric: The script is missing with the line #!/usr/bin/env python
+#Eric: And also the executable permission setup.

 ## Create Turtlebot Server
 All script about turtles should be in `~/Robotics_Middleware_Trial_Python_Turtle/ROS/src/python_turtle/src/` directory, so let's create a file named `turtlebot_service.py`.
 The function of this script is to keep track of the turtle (pose and color).